 Our best practices to design data-intensive applications

 - Don’t neglect UX research: it enables the design team to make informed decisions regarding the application's UI and UX.
-Conducting UX research involves various techniques such as surveys, user testing, and user interviews, among others.
+Conducting UX research involves various techniques such as surveys, user testing, usability testing, and user interviews, among others.
 These techniques provide valuable insights into how users interact with the application, which can guide the design process.
 The insights gained from UX research can be later used to develop personas, user journeys, and wireframes, which help ensure that the application is designed with the user in mind.

 - Design for scalability: Data-intensive applications need to be designed with scalability in mind from the outset, as the amount of data they process is likely to increase over time.
 This means designing a flexible architecture that can easily scale up or down as needed.
 By creating UI kits, and building UX design systems will help to ensure your product will stay consistent when growing.